 During my short experience of hunting for qualified candidates, I have learned one really important thing about you: the only reason why you don’t have a job is because of you.
 So, get out of your own way!

 Download this cheat sheet of 6 basic but important things you should practice to get a job.

 If your jaw didn’t drop, maybe it will after you read this:

 When you’re submitting your resume, make sure it is short and to the point.
 You would be amazed at how many 5-page resumes I got when I posted an ad for a personal assistant on Monster.com.

-Look, I understand that for some of you with a ton of work experience it’s hard to fit everything in 1 page, but ideally your goal should be to have no more than a maximum of 2.
-You see, when an employer has to read more than 2 pages, they think you’re trying too hard.
-Not only are you coming across as desperate, but it kind of brings the question as to why you’ve never been able to keep a stable job.
+Look, I understand that for some of you with a ton of work experience it’s hard to fit everything on one page, but ideally your goal should be to have no more than two pages.
+You see, when employers have to read more than two pages, they think you’re trying too hard.
+Not only are you coming across as desperate but it kind of brings the question as to why you’ve never been able to keep a stable job.